petrvanblokland/DesignDesignSpace/Site.md

 * Play an online Design Game, with a schedule described <a href="game.html">here</a>.

-#### In 1 week
+#### What can you do in 1 week?
-One or more of these examples.
+One or more of the example topics below.
 How much can you fit in a week?

 * Design a model exhibition space;
 * Sketch the basics of a corporate identity;